Ever had trouble finding Japanese recipes that were easy to make?

 Sushi in Japan

-The sushi bars in Japan are so plentiful that they’re almost ubiquitous there, and to be considered for the role of a sushi chef you must have a degree in Japanese culinary arts, which is why sushi chefs in Japan are highly respected.
+The sushi restaurants in Japan are so plentiful that they’re almost ubiquitous there, and to be considered for the role of a sushi chef you must have a degree in Japanese culinary arts, which is why sushi chefs in Japan are highly respected.

 As a matter of fact, even when the Japanese want to eat sushi at home they’ll never prepare it on their own, but instead, order it from a sushi restaurant.